Affordable Counseling For Individuals And Couples

 If you are unable to attend a session, please make sure you contact me to cancel at least 48 hours beforehand.
 Otherwise, you will be charged for the full rate of the session.
 I understand that there are occasional, unforeseen emergencies.
 In such events, I may waive your fee on a case by case basis.
-If you are sick and would like to meet by teletherapy (video call), we may schedule that instead of an in-person session as well.
+If you are sick and would like to meet by teletherapy (video or phone call), we may schedule that instead of an in-person session as well.

 How To Pay For Therapy – A Brief Guide

 Many insurance providers and plans offer some form of mental health benefits.
 These benefits can range from complete coverage for a few sessions each year to partial payment for out-of-network providers.
 There are hundreds of plans out there, so it’s important that you contact your insurance provider, and ask about the specific benefits in your plan.